patrickmmartin/errorcodeNX/article.md

   - exception classes similar to _typed_error_ of course allow as much context as one is prepared to pay for in one object instance,
   - if status need more context - conditions like "[file|table|foo] not found" being the most infuriating - then we have to leave it to the user to code up a solution to pass back more context

-* defence against abuse
+* defend against abuse
   - in a C / c++ application, there is no way to completely prevent abuse such as _error_id_ values being appropriated and used inappropriately; the intent of the proposal is to illustrate the benefits arising from the simplicity and effectiveness of using _error_id_.
 We hope that the solution would be adopted widely upon its own merits.

 * yield stable values between processes / builds
     - firstly, it should be remembered the value is not be inspected - only what it points to
     - secondly, this is unavoidable and the solution of course stops working at the boundary of the process - marshalling status codes between different processes, binaries and even different aged builds of the same code cannot rely upon the address.
 This is a job for some marshalling scheme layered on top of an existing status code system.

-* The strings cannot be translated
+* be used as translatable strings
-  - firstly, _error_id_ is a point to a const array of char: dynamic translation into user readable string can only be done by mapping.
+  - the most important point to make here is these strings should never be treated as trusted output safe to be displayed to system end users.
+An _error_id_ can travel as an opaque value, and hence there is no rigorous mechanism that could preventing information leakage
-  - additionally it must be remembered they although designed to be useful for diagnostics and debugging, these strings should never be treated as trusted output and displayed to system end users.
-This is because by design an  _error_id_ can travel as an opaque value, and hence there is no rigorous mechanism preventing the secure design error of rendering inputs of unknown origin directly to an end user.
+  - finally _error_id_ is a pointer to a const array of char: dynamic translation into user readable strings can only be done by mapping values to known tranlsations.
+For even a modest size system it becomes more effective to have a facility for text translation which would offer more features relevant  to that task that just an _error_id_.

 Wrap up
 =======